paigetiedeman/paigetiedeman/README.md

 </p>

 ## ⚡ Fun Facts:
-  * Once when I backpacked through Europe a famous painter took me to tour her castle. 🏰
+  * When I backpacked through Europe a famous painter took me to tour her castle. 🏰
   * Halloween is my favorite holiday 🎃
   * I have multiple medals in Scottish Dancing 🏴󠁧󠁢󠁳󠁣󠁴󠁿